(Thomas) Woodrow Wilson

 Wilson married Ellen Axzon June 24, 1885, and they had three children.

-Nominated by the Democrats in 1912, with Thomas Marshall as his running mate, Wilson was the first Democrat to win the White House is 20 years, and except for Cleveland's two terms, the first Democratic president since Reconstruction.
+Nominated by the Democrats in 1912, with Thomas Marshall as his running mate, Wilson was the first Democrat to win the White House in 20 years, and except for Cleveland‘s two terms, the first Democratic president since Reconstruction.

 Wilson served as President during the First World War (1914-1918).
 In his first term, he believed that the United States should not become involved in the European war.
 During his first term, his wife Ellen died August 6, 1914.

 Wilson married Edith Bolling Galt 16 months later, December 18, 1915.